Title

 The PNP Memorandum Circular No. 2011-11 establishes guidelines for the reimbursement of hospitalization expenses for active PNP personnel due to service-related illnesses and injuries, ensuring prompt adjudication of claims while promoting health awareness and fiscal responsibility.

-The purpose of this Circular is to prescribe specific guidelines and procedures for the just, reasonable, and speedy adjudication of claims for reimbursement of hospitalization expenses of active Philippine National Police (PNP) personnel arising from service-connected illnesses and/or injuries.
+It prescribes specific guidelines and procedures for the just, reasonable, and speedy adjudication of claims for reimbursement of hospitalization expenses of active PNP personnel arising from service-connected illnesses and/or injuries.

-The maximum reimbursable hospital expenses is six (6) months reckoned from the time it is incurred, regardless of whether the personnel concerned has been separated from the service or whether the injury or sickness has been cured or not.
+The maximum reimbursable hospital expenses is six (6) months reckoned from the time they are incurred, regardless of whether the personnel is separated or the sickness/injury is cured.

 Analyze Cases Smarter, Faster